electron/rfcs/text/0016-save-restore-window-state.md

 The algorithm to restore window state with the newly introduced options `fallbackBehaviour` and `openBehaviour` is detailed [here](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6#algorithm-for-savingrestoring-the-window-state).
 One particularly cool feature would be to provide an option to restore the window on closest available display/space dynamically.

-The `bounds` property that is suggested above could possibly accept an object or boolean (as suggest as of now).
+2) The `bounds` property that is suggested above could possibly accept an object or boolean (boolean in current proposal).
 The object would allow more configurability and control over reopening windows on different monitors with different dpi scaling and resolution.

-We could add `allowOverflow` property inside the `bounds` object to control the restore overflow behaviour (some apps would specifically like to not restore in an overflown state).
+3) We could add `allowOverflow` property inside the `bounds` object to control the restore overflow behaviour (some apps would specifically like to not restore in an overflown state).
 In our current implementation we won't be considering this and can have something like [this](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/window_sizer/window_sizer.cc;drc=0ec56065ba588552f21633aa47280ba02c3cd160;l=402) for the time being.

-APIs to allow changes in `windowStatePersistence` during runtime for apps that want to let users of the application decide save/restore behaviour.
+4) APIs to allow changes in `windowStatePersistence` during runtime for apps that want to let users of the application decide save/restore behaviour.

-APIs to allow changes to the saved window state on disk such as `BrowserWindow.getWindowState([name])` and `BrowserWindow.setWindowState([stateObj])` might be useful for cloud synchronization of window states as suggested by this comment https://github.com/electron/rfcs/pull/16#issuecomment-2983249038
+5) APIs to allow changes to the saved window state on disk such as `BrowserWindow.getWindowState([name])` and `BrowserWindow.setWindowState([stateObj])` might be useful for cloud synchronization of window states as suggested by this comment https://github.com/electron/rfcs/pull/16#issuecomment-2983249038

-Additional synchronous API methods to `BaseWindow` to save, restore, and get the window state or rather window preferences.
+6) Additional synchronous API methods to `BaseWindow` to save, restore, and get the window state or rather window preferences.
 Down below is the API spec for that.

 Here's an exhaustive list of the options that can be saved.
 It would provide a way to save additional properties on the window apart from the bounds itself.